Rosuav/TF2BuffBot/README.md

 carnage points are gained by the entire team, and spent individually.
 Explore the source code for more details.

+### Market Gardening mode

+Set sm_ccc_market_gardening to 1 and everyone is restricted to market garden techniques.
+All damage is negated unless it is self-damage or environmental, or it is melee damage from someone who is blast jumping.

 Bot Control
 -----------